 ~”Au pairing” for a Roman man with no children (fortunately, just went on the interview and then realized what was really up)

 ~Managing social media for an online store specialized in books and DVDs for welders and blacksmiths

-~Answering a 24-hour global crisis hotline for a luxury tour operator (typical crises: “We overslept after our wine tasting”; “I’m in Beijing and calling you to figure out what intersection I’m facing”)
+~Answering a 24-hour global crisis hotline for a luxury tour operator (typical crises: “We overslept for our 8am tour after yesterday’s wine tasting”; “I’m in Beijing and calling you to figure out what intersection I’m facing”)

 ~Teaching English to an 8-year-old pupil who regularly took a knife to his workbook